swiyu-admin-ch/swiyu-verifier/documentation/verification_process.md

 }
 ```

-## Wallet Interactions

-All interactions between the Wallet and the Verifier Service use the OID4VP protocol.
-- All endpoints are under `/oid4vp/api/`
-- See [OID4VP specification](https://openid.net/specs/openid-4-verifiable-presentations-1_0-ID2.html) for protocol details.

-### 1. Get OpenID Client Metadata
+### 3. Get OpenID Client Metadata

+Actor:
+- Wallet: The entity that holds the credentials.

 **Request:**
 ```bash